jesusprubio/shodan-client/README.md

 Node-shodan-client
 ==================
 A **[Node.js](http://nodejs.org/) (JavaScript) library for accessing [SHODAN JSON API](https://developers.shodan.io/shodan-rest.html)**.
-It includes all the methods officially supported by the API.
-Moreover two more ones which allow to obtain the most popular search queries.
+It includes all officially supported methods.
+Moreover two more were added, which allow to obtain the most popular search queries.
 It was designed to be included in [Bluebox-ng](https://github.com/jesusprubio/bluebox-ng) 2.0 version.

 - **GitHub repo**: [https://github.com/jesusprubio/node-shodan-client](https://github.com/jesusprubio/node-shodan-client)
 - **IRC(Freenode)**: #breakingVoIP

 Use
 ---
-*NOTE: All methods of the API need a valid key.
-You can get it [here](http://www.shodanhq.com/api_doc).
+*NOTE: All methods of the API need a valid key, you can get one [here](http://www.shodanhq.com/api_doc).
 But popular ones can be reached through RSS so no key is needed.*

 This module has next dependencies (included in "package.json" file):